- Get link

 π§ The Science Behind Deep Breathing

-5 minutes of slow breathing can lower cortisol by up to 27%
+- 5 minutes of slow breathing can lower cortisol (stress hormone)

-"When we breathe deeply, we aren’t just relaxing.
-We're literally teaching the brain how to be calm again."
+“When we breathe deeply, we’re teaching the brain how to be calm again.” — Dr. Elena Brooks

 ✍️ How to Practice Deep Breathing (Step-by-Step)

-Inhale for 4 counts – Let your belly expand.
+- Inhale 4 — let the belly expand.

-Repeat for 5 minutes – Let your thoughts pass.
+- Repeat 5 minutes — thoughts pass like clouds.

 π Self-Diagnosis: Do You Need Breathwork?